Climate change in the Philippines: Litigation

-In May 2024, Nicol Melgar Marba, a Typhoon Odette survivor, and other victims of climate disasters from around the world filed before the Paris Criminal Court a criminal complaint against French oil company TotalEnergies, demanding compensation for "losses and damages for climate impacts".
+In May 2024, Nicol Melgar Marba, a Super Typhoon Odette survivor, and other victims of climate disasters from around the world filed before the Paris Criminal Court a criminal complaint against French oil company TotalEnergies, demanding compensation for "losses and damages for climate impacts".

+In October 2025, 67 more people notified British oil company Shell of intended legal proceedings for its role in causing Super Typhoon Odette.
+The claim alleges that Shell’s actions materially contributed to anthropogenic climate change (ACC) which significantly intensified the typhoon’s impact and likelihood, thereby increasing the damage suffered by the survivors.